clem9123/Quebec_forest_recruitment_and_disturbances/README.md

 #### 1. Analyses of the data : `R/2_Data_analysis`

+File :
+- `Data_analysis.Rmd` : Analyses of the data and make some figures and tables.
+Figures for the article made in this document and can be found in `/figures`.

+Figures made :
+- Map of the study area (Figure 1)
+- number of disturbances by types and distribution of time since disturbance for each one
+- PCA on soil and climate
+- Link between basal area and disturbances
+- Map of the presence absence of each species at the first and last inventory (Figure 2)
+- link between species presence and climate (CMI and temperature)

 #### 2. Analyses of space and time : `R/3_Space_time_model`

 Code to make the space time frequentist model with glmmTMB (https://github.com/glmmTMB/glmmTMB).